This Is Your Official Hudson Valley Apple Picking Guide

-Here's a quick list of the region's most recognized apple farms.
+Read on for a comprehensive list of the region's by-the-bag and pick-your-own apple farms.

 Indian Ladder Farms, Altamont

 Founded in 1916, this innovative place will legally remain a farm in perpetuity.
 Still, don’t wait too long to visit, pick a peck, have brunch in the café, or head to the cidery and brewery.
-Picking season starts September 1.
-Prices for pick-your-own are $22 for one half bushel bag; $18 for two or more half bushel bags.
+Picking season starts August 31 with Jonamacs, with more than a dozen varieties to follow later in the season.

 Philip Orchards, Claverack